Pizzarous/Pizzarous/README.md

 ## Skills

 - Salesforce development
+- Frontend development
 - Fullstack development
-- Frontend development

 ## Emojis

 - 💻 for code
 - 🚀 for projects
 - 🔥 for passion
-- 🍕 because pizza is life
+- 🍕 for pizza